amolsood/notes/AWS/VPC/Highlights.md

 ### AWS PrivateLink

 - Allows the VPCs to share applications, without opening upto internet and VPC peering, no route tables, NAT gateways, internet gateways.
+- PrivateLink allows you to share out a single endpoint and not your entire VPC
 - Best to way to connect to other tens, hundreds, thousands of VPCs
 - The service VPC has to have a Network Load balancer and client VPC has to have an ENI to connect via PrivateLink